exasol/s3-document-files-virtual-schema/doc/developers_guide/developers_guide.md

 npm run build && npm test
 ```

-To run tests continuously when saving files, start the following command:
+To run tests continuously each time a file is changed on disk (useful during development), start the following command:

 ```shell
 npm run test-watch